 In the event of an emergency arising regarding a child’s safety, at a time when the courts are closed, pro se litigants are encouraged to call Child Protective Services in the county/state where your child resides.

 There is a Commissioner at the Harford County Detention Center (1030 Rock Spring Road, Bel Air, Maryland 21014) available to review Petitions for Protection (domestic violence, child abuse, vulnerable adult abuse) when the Circuit or District Court for Harford County are closed.

 Lawyer in the Lobby Program

-The Harford County Bar Foundation does offer the Lawyer in the Lobby Program.
+The Harford County Bar Foundation offers the Lawyer in the Lobby Program.
 This program operates remotely.
 The litigant can schedule a phone consultation with an attorney.
 An in-person consultation may also be scheduled through the Harford County Bar Foundation.
 The Lawyer in the Library Program offers the option of in-person consultations.
 The Lawyer in the Lobby Program and the Lawyer in the Library Program is staffed by volunteer attorneys who provide legal assistance at a minimal fee of $5.00 to low-income, self-represented litigants.
 The attorney(s) who volunteer to staff the Lawyer in the Lobby Program and the Lawyer in the Library Program provide limited legal advice and assistance.